raaaimund/raaaimund.github.io/_posts/2022-07-14-indiita-workshop.md

 ## Open Space Technology

 In an email [Paul](https://www.ict4d.at/about/){:target="_blank"} sent me after he attended the [World Summit on the Information Society](https://www.ict4d.at/2022/06/19/ict4d-at-at-the-world-summit-on-the-information-society-forum-2022-discussing-desc-and-acting-as-a-hltf/){:target="_blank"}, he mentioned the [InDIITA workshop](https://engagestandards.ieee.org/InDIITA2022.html){:target="_blank"} organized by [IEEE](https://www.ieee.org/about/ieee-india.html/){:target="_blank"} in Bengaluru.
 InDIITA stands for __Dignity, Inclusion, Identity, Trust and Agency__.
 Since I am working near Bengaluru, immediately I took the chance to attend the workshop.
 The location of the workshop was in the beautiful [Ramanujam](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan){:target="_blank"} building within the [IIIT-B Campus](https://www.iiitb.ac.in/){:target="_blank"}.
-For setting the two days agenda, the [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology){:target="_blank"} concept was used, which was totally new to me and to be honest I could not imagine how such a workshop will be like.
+For setting the two days agenda, the [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology){:target="_blank"} concept was used, which was totally new to me, and to be honest, I could not imagine how such a workshop would be like.
 Before beginning each day, the agenda was dynamically set by the participants themself.
-Topics and talks were proposed and put into time slots that were spread throughout the day.
+Topics and talks were proposed and put into time slots spread throughout the day.
 Afterward, participants could freely move between sessions.
 I really liked the four principles

 - Whoever comes are the right people
 - Whatever happens is the only thing that could have